gocd/docs.go.cd/content/installation/ssl_tls/end_to_end_transport_security.md

 ## The `-sslCertificate` option

-For performing mutual TLS between the GoCD agent and server, specify the certificate (in PEM format) that the agent should use to authenticate with the HTTPs server.
+For performing mutual TLS between the GoCD agent and server, specify the certificate (in PEM format) that the agent should use to authenticate with the HTTPS server.

 ## The `-sslPrivateKey` option

-For performing mutual TLS between the GoCD agent and server, specify the private key (in PEM format) that the agent should use to authenticate with the HTTPs server.
+For performing mutual TLS between the GoCD agent and server, specify the private key (in PEM format) that the agent should use to authenticate with the HTTPS server.

 ## The `-sslPrivateKeyPassphraseFile` option